itsducksss/Learning-Journal-2024/README.md

 Made some changes onto my Timer Restart Scene tutorial.

 2025-01-07
 Finished the Tutorial for the Timer which was my last tutorial, and made some changes onto my Basic Character Interaction tutorial.
+Realised that tutorials could have more detail so added more commitments onto all of them.